John Stella, Ph.D.

 Research Interests: I am broadly interested in plant and wetland ecology.
 My dissertation research (Dr. Don Leopold, major professor, SUNY-ESF) concerns the population ecology and conservation of the rare wetland plant Trollius laxus, which grows in fens in the northeastern US.
 In the Stella Lab I examined riparian tree seedling establishment patterns along aridland rivers.
 PROJECT LINK

-Alex is now an Assistant Professor in Fish and Wildlife Resources at University of Idaho.
+Alex is now an Assistant Professor in the School of the Environment at Washington State University

 Previous Degrees: University of California, Davis, Ph.D. in Ecology; M.A.in Geography;